lkrryba/reading-journal/README.md

 16. ✈️ **Falling** by T.J.
 Newman ~ Flight attendant's family held hostage mid-flight
 17. ⛪ **The Confession** by Jessie Burton ~ Artist's maid harbors dangerous secrets in 1980s London 🇬🇧
 18. 🔎 **The Thursday Murder Club** by Richard Osman ~ Retirees investigate cold cases
-19. 🎲 **Fifty Fifty** by Steve Cavanagh ~ Defense lawyer's daughter accused of double murder
+19. 🎲 **Fifty Fifty** by Steve Cavanagh ~ Defense lawyer's daughters accused of double murder
 20. 👑 **Drama Queen** by Sara Gibbs ~ Autistic journalist navigates life and embraces authenticity
 21. 📝 **I Feel Bad About My Neck** by Nora Ephron ~ Witty essays on aging and life
 22. 💀 **How to Kill Your Family** by Bella Mackie ~ Dark comedy about revenge and inheritance